MuhammedAkcin/MY-DEVOPS/hands-on/Docker/docker-02-container-basic-operations/README.md

 sudo systemctl status docker
 ```

-- Run either `docker` or `docker help` to see the help docs about docker commands.
+- Run either `docker` or `docker help` to see the help docs about docker commands

 ```bash
 docker help | less